 How do you repay a man you literally owe your life to?
 When dad was alive, all he ever wanted on Father’s Day is to be with his children and grandchildren.
 We were his ‘crown of glory.’
 Surrounded by the people who loved him and sharing a home cooked meal was his favorite Father’s Day present.
 Now that he’s gone I love thinking about all the Father’s days we did celebrate.

 In honor of my dad, I would like to share with you a simple and delicious Korean recipe for grilled Kalbi flank steak.
 The soy sauce based marinade is a blend of sweet and garlic flavored ingredients to make a one of the best tasting steaks a home cook can make at home effortlessly.
 Just in time for summer, too.

-A delicious recipe for grilled kalbi flank steak.
-A popular Korean-style barbeque, this steak is a family favorite and best served with rice and vegetables.
+A popular Korean-style barbecue, this grilled kalbi flank steak is a family favorite and best served with rice and vegetables.